 Here’s some tips I learned from experience that worked for me.
 Some are my innovations others, I learned from veteran hikers and outdoor photographers:

-- Weatherproof your camera, lenses and accessories.
+- “Weatherproof” your camera, lenses and accessories.
 Some camera manufacturer claim weatherproofing of their camera and lenses, but the harsh environment of the tropical forest is just too much for these gadgets.
 I use bubble plastic to wrap my lenses then zip locked them inside my belt bag.
-My camera has a light water repellent flannel cloth bag hanging on it and I use this to cover my camera when its hanging around my neck during shoot intervals.
+My camera has a water repellent flannel cloth bag hanging on it and I use this to cover my camera when its hanging around my neck during shoot intervals.
 This is my first layer of defence agains dirt, dust, water and scratches.
 As a back up, I bring a large garbage bag to put all my gears immediately during heavy rain.
+(Edit: I now use overboard bags 🙂 )

-- Bring a boxed desiccant and put it safely inside your camera bag.
-Temperature can be freezing up there and sometimes, it just gets humid.
+- Bring a boxed desiccant inside your camera bag.
+Temperature can be freezing up there and sometimes, and your camera gets that familiar “fogging” on glass surfaces.
 Changes in temperature imperils your camera sensor and lenses.
-Fungi loves to grown in humid environment.
-This might not totally prevent your cam/lenses from getting “infected” but at least it minimizes the chances.
+Fungi loves to grow in humid environments.
+Desiccants reduces humidity.
+This might not totally prevent your cam/lenses from getting “infected” by but at least it minimizes the chances of fungi gowing on your sensor and lenses.

 - Keep your camera batteries warm at all times.
 Wrap it with a cloth before putting it inside water sealed plastics (ziplocks).
 At night when temperature are freezing, I keep my batteries wrapped in my jacket or place it near my body to warm it a bit.
 This way, it wont drain fast.
-Even freshly charged batteries suddenly get drained when exposed to cold temperature.
+Even freshly charged batteries drain when exposed to cold temperatures.
 What i do is I cycle using my batteries every time to allow heating it a bit.

 - Only switch lenses when there’s a need for it.
 Better if you bring another camera body for your second lens.
 If you need to change lenses, do it under a sheltered environment, inside your tent or inside your bag.
 That way you lessen the chances of dust and dirt finding its way inside your cam and lenses.